Pranathidudigani/Sentiment-Analysis-on-Hindi-Reviews/README.md

 # Dataset
 We have used a total of 1000 Hindi movie reviews for Sentiment analysis.
 We have taken 250 labelled reviews from IIT-Bombay which contai 125 positive reviews and 125 negative reviews.
 In addition, we have manually collected 750 reviews from a Hindi movie review website(jagaran.com) and labelled them as positive or negative manually.
 Out of 750 reviews collected 375 reviews are positive and 375 reviews are negative.

+# Result
+Resource Based classification is a simple binary classification which resulted with an accuracy of 54%.
+The unigram model in in language classification resulted with an accuracy of70% using voting classifier and the TF-IDF model of In language classification resulted with best accuracy of 90.85% using decision tree classifier which is higher than the unigram model.